sarahmurraydev/kotlin-docs/src/main/kotlin/google/code/labs/CodeLabNotes.md

 **Using Retrofit**

-Retrofit is a popular, well maintained, thrid party library.
+Retrofit is a popular, well maintained, third party library.
 Using libraries like these is common in android development.
 Just be sure to check the libraries github to make sure it is still being updates/ well maintained Retrofit will "fit" in the middle of our API call between the client (android OS) and server (RESTful API).
 Retrofit will fetch the data using parameters we give it, parse the json (or other content type) response, and return a